apigee/devportal-kickstart-project-composer/README.md

 ## Support

-This project, which integrates Drupal 8/9 with Apigee Edge, is supported by Google.
+This project, which integrates Drupal 9 with Apigee, is provided by Google as a convenience to Apigee customers and should not be seen as a recommendation for any specific deployment choices (related: [support process](https://cloud.google.com/apigee/docs/api-platform/publish/drupal/support-for-apigee-d8-modules)).